s-a-n-j-a-y-s/s-a-n-j-a-y-s/README.md

 </p>

 ### 👨‍💻 About Me
 I am a **Software Engineer** specializing in the design and implementation of large-scale, distributed backend systems.
-Currently, I'm part of the core engineering team at **Gen Digital (Norton Lifelock)**, where I focus on:
+Currently, I'm part of the data platform engineering team at **Gen Digital (Norton Lifelock)**, where I focus on:

 * 🚀 **Scalability:** Optimizing high-throughput identity protection services to handle millions of real-time events.
 * 🏗️ **Architecture:** Designing resilient microservices using **Java 17**, **Spring Boot**, and **Apache Kafka**.